mehdimoozeh/snscrape/README.md

 * `--jsonl` to get output as JSONL.
 This includes all information extracted by snscrape (e.g. message content, datetime, images; details vary by scraper).
 * `--max-results NUMBER` to only return the first `NUMBER` results.
-* `--with-entity` to get an item on the entity being scraped, e.g. the user or channel.
-This is not supported on all scrapers.
-(You can use this together with `--max-results 0` to only fetch the entity info.)

 #### Examples
 Collect all tweets by Jason Scott (@textfiles):